ramigiki/passwordfactory/README.md

     cd <directory>
     ```

-* Now to fireup docker containers using docker-compose:
+* To fireup docker containers using docker-compose:

     ```bash
     make start-docker
     ```

+* The application would be served at <http://localhost/generate?numbers=1>

-* Now to stop docker containers:
+* To stop docker containers:

     ```bash
     make stop-docker
     ```

-* The application would be served at <http://localhost/generate?numbers=1>

-* To build docker images from the docker file:
+* To build docker images from the docker files:

    ```bash
     make build-docker